-If you haven’t scooped Chris Voss’ 2016 bestseller “Never Split the Difference: Negotiating As If Your Life Depended On It,” you’re missing out on a treasure trove of insights from a former FBI hostage negotiator that can be directly applied to enterprise sales.
+If you haven’t scooped Chris Voss’ 2016 bestseller “Never Split the Difference: Negotiating As If Your Life Depended On It,” you’re missing out on a treasure trove of sales insights from a former FBI hostage negotiator that can be directly applied to enterprise sales.
 Don’t see a connection between two such radically different worlds?
 Consider the following tips from Voss for talking down the armed and dangerous:

 - “‘Why’ is always an accusation, in any language.”

 - “A person’s use of pronouns offers deep insight into his or her personal authority.
 If you’re hearing a lot of ‘I,’ ‘me,’ and ‘my,’ the real power to decide probably lies elsewhere.”

 - “Negotiation is not an act of battle; it’s a process of discovery.”

 If that hits close to home, it’s because Voss views negotiation as the cornerstone of any engagement, not just in hostage situations.
 Whether you’re building a relationship with your prospects at work or your partner at home, getting the outcomes you want hinges on your ability to negotiate effectively.
 The good life, per Voss, isn’t the examined life, per Socrates, but the effectively negotiated one.